louisrli/anki-reverso-cloze/README.md

 ## Examples

-Here is an example of a line from the raw CSV created by the script, pulling three example sentences for the Russian word `толще` with the target term contained in a cloze:
+Here is an example of a line from the raw CSV created by the script, pulling three example sentences for the Italian phrase `a memoria` with the target term contained in a cloze.
+It also has relative ratios for the frequency of translations.
+For example, this term is most commonly translated to "by heart", but it can also be translated to "from memory" (with a relative 0.27 frequency to "by heart").

 ```
-толще,"Нужно нарезать груши {{c1::толще}} чем яблоки, потому что они готовятся быстрее.

-Благодаря действию активных компонентов ресницы становятся длиннее, {{c1::толще}} и выглядят объемнее.

-Можешь взять кого-нибудь и сделать немножко {{c1::толще}} и ниже
-ростом.",thicker | thicker | fatter
+a memoria,"Studialo bene ed imparalo {{c1::a memoria}}.

+È fuori questione imparare tutte queste frasi {{c1::a memoria}}.

+Cantatelo {{c1::a memoria}}, o leggendolo.",by heart | by heart | from memory,<b>by heart</b></br>from memory (0.27); in memory (0.12)
 ```

 After creating a note type and importing the CSV, you'll get cards that have the